-Since there is such variety in the type and mix of the West Midway Industrial Area, this Study outlines generalized "sub-districts" each with its own character and needs.
+Since there is such variety in the type and mix of the West Midway Industrial Area, this Plan outlines generalized "sub-districts" each with its own character and needs.
 For each sub-district, strategies are defined for improvements to edges between industrial and residential, roads/accessibility, truck traffic/routes, stormwater strategies, other infrastructure needs, bicycle routes and sidewalks.
-Strategies for business growth and redevelopment are included in the "Business Retention and Expansion" section below.

-The Strategy does NOT generally focus on specific industries or re-use sites.
+The Plan does not generally focus on specific industries or re-use sites.
 However, priority sites for redevelopment should be on underutilized, mostly vacant sites.
 In addition, sites with buildings that are functionally and/or economically obsolete are also likely sites for redevelopment.
 Finally, sites with willing owners (either to sell property or be part of redevelopment) will be high priority for redevelopment.